 Organize your stay with Evaneos

-As you can see from this article, organizing a trip to Namibia takes time and

-  energy to find all the information!
+As you can see from this article, organizing a trip to Namibia takes time and energy to find all the information!

-  If you wish to organize your stay with an organization, we recommend the French

-  organization Evanéos.
-We advise you to contact a local expert to ask for a free

-  and non-binding quote, in order to save time in the preparation of your trip and

-  give you plenty of ideas for activities and itineraries!
+If you would like to organize your stay with an organization, we recommend the French organization Evaneos.
+We recommend that you contact a local expert for a free, no-obligation quote, to save you time preparing your trip and give you plenty of ideas for activities and itineraries!